martinleguennec/Cross-Cultural-Synchronization/README.md

-# Audio-Motor Synchronization Analysis Repository
+# Universal and Cross-Cultural Variations in Audio-Motor Synchronization Between French and Indian Participants

 ## Overview